 Approval and Review

-This Policy was approved by the Paddle Canada Board of Directors on 01-February-2005 and is reviewed annually.
+This Policy was approved by the Paddle Canada Board of Directors in January 2020 and is reviewed annually.

 Copyright and Legal Disclaimer

-This site is created and controlled by Paddle Canada in the province of Ontario.
-As such, the laws of the province of Ontario will govern these disclaimers, terms and conditions, without giving effect to any principles of conflict of laws.
+The sites are created and controlled by Paddle Canada in the province of Ontario.
+As such, the laws of the province of Ontario will govern these disclaimers, terms, and conditions, without giving effect to any principles of conflict of laws.